vnllap/health-cert-attendance/DOCUMENTATION.md

 A web-based attendance and registration system for health certificate applicants.
 Built with plain HTML, CSS, and JavaScript — no frameworks, no build tools.
 Data is stored in Google Sheets via a Google Apps Script Web App.
-The client form is hosted on GitHub Pages (free, always online).
+The client form and admin panel are hosted on GitHub Pages (free, always online).

 **Tech stack:**
 - Frontend: HTML5, CSS3, vanilla JavaScript
 - Storage: Google Sheets (via Apps Script)
 - Hosting: GitHub Pages (client + admin)
-- Auth: localStorage-based (to be replaced with PHP sessions)
+- Auth: localStorage-based (to be replaced with PHP sessions for production)

 ---

 ## 2. File Structure

-Deploy this exact structure to your GitHub repository root:

 ```
 /